 Governance of public bodies

-David Heald's work on the governance of public bodies, together with Dr David Steel (Honorary Senior Research Fellow, University of Aberdeen Business School), was funded by a British Academy small grant.
-Five Knowledge Exchange and Transfer workshops, held in the summer of 2013, two in Edinburgh and three in London, attracted high-level participants and were funded by a KETF grant from the University of Aberdeen.
+David Heald's work on the governance of public bodies, together with Dr David Steel (then Honorary Senior Research Fellow, University of Aberdeen Business School), was funded by a British Academy small grant.
+Five Knowledge Exchange and Transfer workshops, held in the summer of 2013, two in Edinburgh and three in London, attracted high-level participants and were funded by a Knowledge Exchange grant from the University of Aberdeen.
 A sixth event was held at Ulster Business School on 14 January 2014, arranged by the Chairs Forum and the Chief Executives Forum.
 An academic article on Chair-Chief Executive relationships was published in July 2015.
 Subsequently, an article on the Boards and Non-Executive Directors of public bodies was published in January 2018.
-David Heald made a presentation on strategy and governance on 11 December 2019 to the Board of Revenue Scotland, which is the Non-Ministerial Department responsible for Scotland’s devolved taxes.
+David Heald made a presentation on strategy and governance on 11 December 2019 to the Board of Revenue Scotland, which is the Non-Ministerial Department responsible for assessing and collecting Scotland’s devolved taxes.